 2. High in Fat and Calories

 Chicken nuggets have a high-fat content, are high in calories, and are made with low-quality ingredients.

 A dog’s diet should be high in nutrients and low in empty calories.
 The number of calories that a dog needs depends on several factors, including their size, age, and activity level.

-Use the Calorie Counter for Dogs found at the Pet Nutrition Alliance.
+Use the Calorie Counter for Dogs found at The Canine Nutritionist.